Need help with other JFrog products?

 When using scope authentication, npm expects a valid email address.
 Please make sure you have included your email address in your Artifactory user profile.

 The password is just a base64 encoding of your Artifactory password, the same way used by the old authentication configuration.

 Recommend npm command line tool version 2.1.9 and later.

 While npm scope packages have been available since version 2.0 of the npm command line tool, we highly recommend using npm scope packages with Artifactory only from version 2.1.9 of the npm command line tool.

 Automatically Rewriting External Dependencies

-- Check Enable Dependency Rewrite in the Npm virtual repository advanced configuration.
+- Select the Enable Dependency Rewrite checkbox in the npm virtual repository advanced configuration.

-- Specify a whitelist patterns of external resources from which dependencies may be downloaded.
+- Specify a whitelist pattern of external resources from which dependencies may be downloaded.